R-K-Sosa/JavaCollection/README.md

 # JavaCollection
-Java language frameworks and syntax from the book "Cracking the Coding Interview"
+Java language frameworks and syntax from the book "Cracking the Coding Interview" and "HeadFirst Java"